gryf/sdpy/README.rst

 Sections can be named whatever you want, it doesn't matter, and will be used instead of provided (or not) name only if ``use-section-name`` is set to true.

+Note, that section order determine order of displayed definitions on the definitions view.
+Automatically scanned directory doesn't guarantee the order.
+Also note, that adding many dictionaries will increase startup time and searching for the terms.

 License